Arytenoid muscle

-Structure

-The arytenoid muscle fills the posterior concave surface of the arytenoid cartilage.
-It arises from the posterior surface and lateral border of one arytenoid cartilage.
-It is inserted into the corresponding parts of the opposite arytenoid cartilage.

-It consists of oblique and transverse fibres.

-Nerve supply
+The arytenoid muscle /ærɪˈtiːnɔɪd/ or interarytenoid muscle is a composite intrinsic muscle of the larynx, consisting of a transverse part and an oblique part - the two parts may be considered as separate muscles: an unpaired transverse arytenoid muscle, and a bilaterally paired oblique arytenoid muscle.

-The arytenoid muscle is supplied by the recurrent laryngeal nerve, a branch of the vagus nerve (CN X).
-This is a bilateral supply.
+The two constituent parts differ in their attachments, structure and actions.
+Both receive motor innervation from the recurrent laryngeal nerve(s) (each nerve being a branch of one vagus nerve (CN X)).

-Function

-The arytenoid muscle approximates the arytenoid cartilages.
-This closes the aperture of the glottis, especially at its back part to eliminate the posterior commissure of the vocal cords.

 Clinical significance

 Electromyography

 Function of the arytenoid muscle is a good method to determine function of the recurrent laryngeal nerve.
 Continuous electromyography of the arytenoid muscle can provide confidence to surgeons that the recurrent laryngeal nerve is not damaged during neck surgeries, such as thyroidectomy.

 Other animals

 The arytenoid muscle is found in many animals, including dogs.